 Many holiday-season luxuries quickly become wastes of space.
 However, cheese knives are a small holiday splurge that will pay for themselves over time.

 Here are a few reasons why we suggest you gift yourself some cheese knives this year:

 - They’re inexpensive: You might think a set of cheese knives would cost a lot, but they’re actually an inexpensive kitchen upgrade.
 You can find nice sets for around $10 or $20.
 If you love having the perfect cheese knives, you can always get a fancier set later.

-LUNAR Premium 6-Piece Cheese Knife Set - Complete Stainless Steel Cheese Knives Collection Charcuterie Board Accessories w/ 15 Festive Recipes (Gift-Ready)
+ICOSA Living LUNAR 6-Piece Cheese Knife Set (Gift Ready) - Premium Stainless Steel Cheese Knives Collection - Charcuterie Board Accessories w/ 15 Holiday Recipes

 This six-piece set has everything you need (except a wire cutter).
 It's an affordable one-stop-shop.

 - They’re small: Unlike a bright-colored KitchenAid or a new bullet blender, cheese knives don’t require much kitchen space.
 You can tuck them away in a drawer when you’re not using them.

 - They’re fun: Slicing up cheese with a proper knife can make the process a lot more enjoyable.
 Plus, you can set up a really good-looking cheese board, which any cheese lover can appreciate.